School of Drama Courses

 1 credit

-This class continues work on vocal production/technique that encourages students to sing healthily while effectively telling a story through son, adding the element of multiple partners.
-Assignments begin with an ensemble piece (with up to 5 members) using tools of vocal technique, acting technique and part-singing learned over the previous semesters' work.
+This class continues work on vocal production/technique that encourages students to sing healthily while effectively telling a story through song, adding the element of a single partner.
+Assignments begin with a duet from either the theatrical or pop genres, followed by an acapella folk or Shakespeare song.
+Work on the duets encourages using tools of vocal technique, acting technique and part-singing learned over the previous semesters' work, while the folk song heightens attention to pitch/tonal centers and personalization.
 The semester culminates in a solo musical theatre selection that reflects the vocal and character attributes of the individual actor.
 The final demonstration includes an ensemble piece with the entire Studio.
-Prerequisite(s): DRA 3364
+Prerequisite: DRA 3364

 DRA 3372